nops-io/nops-k8s-agent/README.md

 This document guides you through the setup and deployment process, ensuring a smooth integration with the nOps platform for enhanced operational efficiency.

+## Easy Install

+You can quickly install the agent and all it's requirements and performing all the steps downloading the easy-install.zip file on the release.
+It has all the yaml files for helm configurations as well as the cf-bucket-access-key.yaml CloudFormation template to quickly create a bucket and a user with credentials for the agent.

+**Make sure you have helm and kubectl installed and you are pointing to the correct cluster.**

+- Download and extract easy-install.zip
+- Use cf-bucket-access-key.yaml CloudFormation template to create a S3 bucket and a User for the agent
+- Replace the values in values.yaml for:
+  - APP_NOPS_K8S_AGENT_CLUSTER_ARN
+  - APP_AWS_S3_BUCKET
+  - APP_AWS_S3_PREFIX
+- Replace the values on install.sh script for:
+  - AWS_ACCESS_KEY_ID
+  - AWS_SECRET_ACCESS_KEY
+- Run the install.sh script
+  - if succesful, you should see "Proceed to nOps Dashboard and finish the integration."
+- Go to nOps Dashboard integration Container Cost and setup the bucket
 ---

 ## Development Requirements